CATE Expression of Interest Scheme

 Demonstrate the reach and impact of the team's work and its value including beyond the team's initial context.

-Applicants should avoid including links, logos and pictures within their application.
-Diagrams are permitted (any text should be included in the word count for the relevant section).
+Applicants are strongly advised to adhere to the maximum word limits for each section.
+The Selection Panel will not take into account any words exceeding these limits.
+Applicants should avoid including hyperlinks, logos and pictures within their application.
+Diagrams and tables are permitted (any text should be included in the word count for the relevant section).

 Scheme requirements & additional information